 In Chaos, the idea was to illustrate a state of mind, not the events taking place in Syria, Sweden, or Austria.
 It’s more about my state of mind, those women I film, and also, somehow, a portrait of my nightmares.
 My idea was to connect with, understand, and also debate about the catastrophe we’re having in Syria.
 The camera was not just an object to record something physical.
 I considered it my eyes, my brain, my body and how the physical movement of the camera is an extension of me.

 However, in the middle of Chaos, there is a scene of me in the MRI machine.
 I have to say I kind of hate the word “metaphor” and hate to use metaphors in my films.
 [Laughs.]
 But in this case, there is both a physical and metaphorical scanning because I want to see myself—my whole self.
 The films, for me, are experiences that enable me to let go of something, my fears, anxieties, even dreams.
 I didn’t use this conceit in Coma because I didn’t really see that until making Chaos.
 So this is where you see an extreme close-up of my face, just like I frame the other women.
 The detachment from self is a true state of being.
 But this was a way to put the parts back together to make my image whole instead of the fragmented parts you see in the first film.
-That constant fragmentation is destructive.“When I watched the film on a gigantic screen and finally really saw how close I did get I became afraid of my own film.”
+That constant fragmentation is destructive.

 In cinema, you can collect the sensations, memories and dreams, everything you left behind and knit them together in one piece.